Nothing beats the true analog sound of a cranked tube amp!

 In my mind, tube amps are the still the most authentic sound when it comes to tone.
 Your tubes are the workhorses of your amp.

 Fragile as they are fantastic, they do need some attention to keep your amp healthy and happy.
-Hopefully, this article has informed and given you a heads up the current condition of your tube amplifier.
+Hopefully, this article has informed and given you a heads up on the current condition of your tube amplifier.